Fabio-A-Sa/Y1S2-Programming/Project 1/README.md

 # Project 1 Description - Programming [PROG]

-This repository contains all code, data and  of Project 1 of the UC Programming, taught by Jorge Silva at [Integrated Master in Informatics and Computing Engineering](https://sigarra.up.pt/feup/pt/cur_geral.cur_view?pv_curso_id=742) [MIEIC] at the [Faculty of Engineering of the University of Porto](https://sigarra.up.pt/feup/pt/web_page.Inicial) [FEUP]. <br/>
+This repository contains all code, data and images from Programming's Project 1, taught by Jorge Silva at [Integrated Master in Informatics and Computing Engineering](https://sigarra.up.pt/feup/pt/cur_geral.cur_view?pv_curso_id=742) [MIEIC] at the [Faculty of Engineering of the University of Porto](https://sigarra.up.pt/feup/pt/web_page.Inicial) [FEUP]. <br/>

 <br/>
 <p align="center">